What’s your passion?

 CONGREGATIONAL CARE AND NUTURE

-Our Health Ministries Commission promotes wellness and health in all aspects of our lives (body, mind and spirit), and the Care Team, Parish Nurse and Parish Counselor work together to support the needs of St. Mark members in their most vulnerable of moments.
+Our Health Ministries Commission promotes wellness and health in all aspects of our lives (body, mind and spirit), and the Care Team, a Parish Nurse and Parish Counselor work together to support the needs of St. Mark members in their most vulnerable of moments.
 St. Mark is part of Hoag Health Ministries.

 These volunteers provide loving presence, prayer and concrete support when emergencies or illness affect our members.
 They send cards, visit members in home or hospital, prepare meals, give support during medical appointments, and coordinate transportation.
 For more information, contact Louise Van Buren